Image Flow: DeckBridge

 Threading & ordering

-Since P1 there is no main-thread image queue.
-The main thread does two cheap things per image — broadcast the base64 frame to the WebUI, then renderCoraImage() → one postMessage — and returns to the CORA ACK loop.
+Since P1 there is no main-thread image queue — the main thread only does the two cheap steps from the Overview (WebUI broadcast, renderCoraImage() → one postMessage) and returns to the CORA ACK loop.
 All heavy work runs on the USB worker:

 - One FIFO message queue (

 hid-worker.ts) — the worker processes'image'messages in arrival order, each fully completing (transform → cache →hid_write) before the next.
-This preserves per-key (and overall) ordering for free; the old per-keyimageWriteQueueand theSIDECAR_CONCURRENCYround-trip queue were deleted. - LRU cache (
+This preserves per-key (and overall) ordering for free, without any main-thread write queue; the old per-keyimageWriteQueueand theSIDECAR_CONCURRENCYround-trip queue were deleted. - LRU cache (

 State stored in WebUIServer